sonephyo/yelp-recommendation-app/README.md

 3. Navigate through different store suggestions based on customer reviews.

 ## Future Improvements
-- Implementing user authentication for personalized recommendations.
+- Implementing user authentication for limitation on usage
-- Enhancing recommendation logic for better accuracy.
+- Enhancing recommendation logic for further accuracy
-- Adding filters for refining search results based on customer preferences.
+- Adding filtering and categorizing based on the business

 ## License
 This project is licensed under the **MIT License**.